-Do not overlook the details is one of the most important advices we can give you.
-When it comes to wooden flooring, all details are important and there is no such a thing that can be hidden.
+Do not overlook the details is one of the most important pieces of advice we can give you.
+When it comes to wooden flooring, all details are important and there is no such thing that can be hidden.
 Do not just think about the appearance of your wooden floor and how it is going to match the entire style of the space, although this is a very important point too.
-One day you might want to sell your house, or start thinking differently and if you was carefree about details like moldings and base boards in the past, everything will be pretty much wasted.
+One day you might want to sell your house, or start thinking differently and if you were carefree about details like mouldings and base boards in the past, everything will be pretty much wasted.
 Go that extra mile with your flooring and make sure that it is provided with all the accessories needed for a uniform and professional look.

 Want vs Need